wonhee3472/HR_Data_Analysis/README.md

 ## Overview of the analysis:

 Pewlett-Hackard is a huge company with severeal thousands of employees and it's been around for a long time.
-As the baby boomer generation begins to retire at rapid rate, the company is preparing itself by doing two things: 1. it's offering a retirement package for those who meet certain criteria; 2. it's starting to think about which positions will need to be filled in a near future.
+As the baby boomer generation begins to retire at rapid rate, the company is preparing itself by doing two things:
+> 1. it's offering a retirement package for those who meet certain criteria
+> 2. it's starting to think about which positions will need to be filled in a near future.

-The number of upcoming retirements will open up thousand of job openings.
-Bobby, a HR analyst for the company, is tasked to perform employee research.
+The number of upcoming retirements will open up thousand of job openings and a HR analyst for the company would have to perform employee research.
 First, he needs to find out who will be retiring in the next few years.
-And next, he needs to know how many positions will the company have to fill.
+And next, he needs to know how many positions the company will have to fill.

-For this specific project, I'm going to be helping Bobby to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+For this specific project, I'll perform the task of determining the number of retiring employees per title and identifying employees who are eligible to participate in a mentorship program.

 ## Results & Summary: